rascal999/maxos/README.md

 Deploy a Tor array (a arbitrary number of docker instances which all connect to the Tor network individually and expose incrementing ports) in one command.

 ![d-tor-array](/resources/gifcap/gifcap-d-tor-array.gif)

+# resources.sh

+[This](/scripts/resources.sh) script it pretty important to the build.
+I haven't got it building on top of the VM image yet, but it's responsible for pulling git repos, docker images, and other resources.
+I recommend you run this if you install maxos.

 # Install